Frequently Asked Questions

 }

-How do I fetch related entries (relations) in a single GraphQL request?
+How do I fetch related entries (relations) in a single query?

-You can query related entries by including the relation field in your query.
-For example, if posts have a one-to-many relation with comments, you can fetch posts and their comments in one request:
+Hygraph supports querying related entries in a single request.
+For example, if posts have a one-to-many relation with comments, you can fetch all posts and their comments together:

 {